swcarpentry/managing-research-software-projects/_episodes/03-versioncontrol.md

 > 1. Clone the SNDS repo to your laptop
 > 2. Create a new branch with a unique label (such as your last name) and check out that branch.
 > 3. Add your name and email address to the `CONTRIBUTORS` file.
-> 4. Commit your changes, push your new branch to Github, and open a new pull request to merge your "feature branch" into `master`.
+> 4. Commit your changes, push your new branch to Github, and open a new pull request to merge your "feature branch" into `main`.
 {: .challenge}

 {% include links.md %}